How do repossessions affect your credit?

 Why do repos happens?

-A repossession typically occurs when you have an auto loan that you stop paying the monthly payments on.
+A repossession typically occurs when you stop making the monthly payments on an auto loan.
 When you get an auto loan, the bank you have the loan through technically owns the car until the loan is paid off in full.
 If you do not pay the loan in full and stop making payments, then the bank can essentially take their car back from you.
-Your creditor can seize your vehicle at any time once your loan is in default – in most states they don’t even need to notify you that they will do this.
+Your creditor can seize your vehicle at any time once your loan is in default.
+In most states, they don’t even need to notify you that they will do this.
 Creditors will typically then sell the vehicle to try and recoup the money they loaned for its purchase.

 Another thing you can do is file a dispute with the credit bureaus.
 If the lender can’t verify that the repossession is valid or fails to answer the dispute within 30 days, then it can be removed from your credit report.
 There are good companies out there like Lexington Law that can help you remove negative items like repossessions from your credit report.
 They have many years of experience with helping people and they make sure the job gets done correctly.